 Your Child Recover

 Let your child know that it is OK to feel a little upset; many children feel upset, worried, or confused after getting hurt.
 Allow your child to talk about their feelings if they want to.
-If they do not want to talk, they could write a story or draw a picture.
+If they do not want to talk, stress coping strategies for kids can include writing a story or drawing a picture.

 It is important to help your child get plenty of sleep, eat regular meals, and keep up with schoolwork.
 Encourage your child to go back to spending time with friends.

 If the injury gets in the way of things s/he used to do – talk with your doctor about what your child can do, and be creative in figuring out how to get your child back to SOME normal activities.

 Children who get support from family and friends seem to do better in recovering after upsetting events.
 Try reading together, playing sports or games, or watching movies together.